 Discipline is what you need.
 A well-designed office that inspires productivity and creativity also helps.
 No matter what size workspace you have to earn your daily bread, a well-designed home office can help you reach your targets.

 How to Organize A Home Office – 10 Tips – Keeping Style In Your Life

 A tidy workspace helps to keep the mind free from distractions.
 Researchers in the field of psychology have discovered that the “clutter effect” can disrupt your flow of thought.
 Clutter has also been linked with an increase in stress.

 Whilst you may need notepads, files, post-it notes and other work utensils, remember that your concentration levels are affected if your workspace is unorganized.
 Incorporate sufficient storage space into your home office design and make sure everything is given its place.

 Creating a workspace that is personal to you helps to kickstart motivation in a morning and keep productivity levels up throughout the day.
 Designing a room, you can call your own gives you a sense of purpose so choose decorative items you love and that inspire you.

 Adding a personal touch to your home office does not have to be expensive.
 You may already have items in another part of the house that are particularly special to you.
 Make your home office reflect your personality and you will love spending your time in the room.

 It is well established that color affects mood.
 Inspirational artwork can also give you a moment of reverie the brain needs before launching into another stretch of concentrated focus.

-Ideally, the colours you choose for your home office should be energising, but subtle.
-Bright colours can overwhelm the senses and impair your cognitive ability.
-Colour psychologists say the best shades for increasing productivity are light blue, green, off-white and pastel colours.
+Ideally, the colors you choose for your home office should be energizing, but subtle.
+Bright colors can overwhelm the senses and impair your cognitive ability.
+Color psychologists say the best shades for increasing productivity are light blue, green, off-white and pastel colors.